The Innovation Management Matrix

 Let’s start using innovation types for the purpose they were designed for.
 Some are tools to let you think about innovation to pursue new opportunities.
 Some are there to help create or reconsider a strategy.
 This new matrix is here to help create company-wide clarity on what people should DO when interacting with innovation.
 To explain which system of management applies to which innovation initiative.
 Innovation is not a catch-all phrase, innovation matrixes shouldn’t be used for catch-all purposes either.

 Setting up a dedicated management system for startup innovation is something that can be only done if there is a clear way of deciding what is what.
 Ultimately this is one of the necessary steps in professionalising innovation within your company.
-Want to learn what the other steps are? read The 5 conditions for professionalizing innovation.
+To learn what the other steps are, read The 5 conditions for professionalizing innovation.